3r1co/cd/docs/sbom.md

 - You open or update a pull request targeting the `main` branch.

 ### SBOM Output Files:
-- **sbom-js-project.json**: Contains the SBOM for the JavaScript dependencies.
+- **sbom-node-js.json**: Contains the SBOM for the JavaScript dependencies.
 - **sbom-docker-image.json**: Contains the SBOM for the Docker image, including the Node.js runtime and other system components.

 ## Step 5: Accessing the SBOM Artifacts

 After the workflow runs successfully, you can download the SBOMs from the workflow run’s **Artifacts** section on the GitHub Actions page.

+What do realize about the two files?
+Why would you think one is bigger than the other?

 ---